 When the apple harvest comes in and you’ve spent time making apple butter, applesauce, apple juice, and apple jelly, you are left with a LOT of apple cores and other apple scraps.
 For a no-waste kitchen, I like to turn my apple scraps into healthy, probiotic-rich apple scrap vinegar!
-This is such a cheap and easy way to get good quality vinegar with the “mother” in it that costs a fortune in the grocery store.
-And you can make it at home for pennies!

-My favorite way to use apple scraps is to turn them into apple scrap vinegar.
 Raw vinegar is such a useful product on the homestead.
 We’re talking good quality, probiotic-rich vinegar with the “mother” in it!

 What is the Mother of Vinegar?

 The mother of vinegar is the film that develops on the top and then falls to the bottom of jars as the contents turn to alcohol and ferment further into vinegar.
 It’s composed of bacteria and yeast (all healthy) and is considered to be the most nutritious part of vinegar.
-It sometimes looks like a gelatinous disc and is the home of all the healthy bacteria that convert sugars into alcohol and then into vinegar.

 Vinegar can be used as an all-natural cleaner and disinfectant and it has many uses for the hair and skin.
 But it also has many health benefits when taken internally.

-When we talk about raw vinegar, we are talking about vinegar that hasn’t been treated with heat during a pasteurization process.
 Raw vinegar contains beneficial enzymes, proteins, amino acids, and antioxidants.
 Vinegar helps the body remain alkaline and balance out acidity levels in the gut, which scientists tell us is where our immunity comes from.

-On the homestead, raw vinegar is a necessity to keep all your animals healthy, too.
+On the homestead, raw vinegar is a necessity to keep all our animals healthy, too.
 It’s especially helpful for ruminant animals because it helps the rumen digest grasses and grains.
 It also acts as a dewormer for your animals.

-We make several gallons each year because we use several gallons.
-I’ll keep a couple of gallons in my kitchen for various cooking and cleaning, but most of the apple scrap vinegar goes to our dairy cow Belle.
-She gets a little bit every single time we go out to milk her and she absolutely loves it.
+I will use a couple of gallons in my kitchen for various cooking and cleaning, but most of the apple scrap vinegar goes to our dairy cow Belle.
+She gets a little bit almost every single time we go out to milk her and she absolutely loves it.
 The other animals occasionally get vinegar in their water, too.

-You can also dilute the recommended amount in the water that the animals drink.
-(We do this any time we get baby chicks delivered through the mail.)
 The book Keeping a Family Cow mentions adding 1 gallon of apple cider vinegar per 100-gallon stock tank to prevent and treat parasites.
 The author doesn’t recommend using it in galvanized tanks because of the risk of leaching zinc, but it can be added to porcelain bathtubs or Polyethylene plastic tanks.
-I would also keep it out of rubber bowls since the vinegar will eat away at the rubber over time.

 Uses for Apple Scrap Vinegar